-The CPAF Intern Program is for young performing artists who love the Lord, work wholeheartedly with His people, and believe in the vision of our ministry.
+The CPAF Intern Program runs during the school year (from September through May), and is for young performing artists who love the Lord, work wholeheartedly with His people, and believe in the vision of our ministry.
 We seek interns who are energetic, positive, fun-loving, and highly motivated.
 They should be self-starters who can work hard without constant supervision, as well as team players who harmoniously interact with colleagues.

 The vision of CPAF is to change the classical arts world for Christ.
 Therefore, interns should agree with the Doctrinal Statement of CPAF and be able to work well with Christians from a variety of backgrounds.
 Finally, they should respect the three immovable core-values of our ministry: the classical performing arts, evangelism, and excellence.